Everyone Wants What He Makes At The Always Busy Charmin Toilet Paper Factory

 "Our most important asset in the plant is our people," de los Rios says.

-The factory has staggered shift changes, limited employees' movements, and required workers to sit one-to-a-table in the break rooms.
+The factory has staggered shift changes, limited employees' movements and required workers to sit one to a table in the break rooms.

 "I got to learn a new word," de los Rios says: "de-densifying."